 Conservatories and orangeries are the first candidates for bi-folding doors, and with good reason.
 Designed to bring the garden indoors visually, these rooms really benefit from being as transparent as possible.
 Adding some interesting with metal casing will introduce an elegant, graphic dimension to the room.

-Have a dark kitchen that faces a small walled garden or patio?
-Introducing bi-folding doors will help maximise space – and natural light.
+Have a dark kitchen that faces a small walled backyard or patio space?
+Introducing bi-folding patio doors will help maximise space – and natural light – even enhancing those patio ideas leading onto your garden.
 Choose a painted design in white or ivory for a delicate and weightless look.

-This kitchen has been fitted with Engineered hardwood folding / sliding doors finished in a microporous paint by Scotts of Thrapston.
+This kitchen has been fitted with Engineered hardwood folding doors finished in a microporous paint by Scotts of Thrapston (opens in new tab).

 If you like your interior to be streamlined and serene, it’s important to get your doors right too.
-Avoid an overly ornate design in a contemporary home, opting instead for a simple, contrasting frame.
+Avoid overly ornate bi-fold patio door design when part of a fairly modern house extension, opting instead for a simple, contrasting frame.

-6. Introduce bi-folding doors in a balcony or terrace
+5. Introduce bi-folding doors on a balcony or terrace